sankalpdayal/RobotArmPerception/README.md

-## Project: Perception Pick & Place: Perception
+# Project: Perception Pick & Place

 ---

-# Required Steps for a Passing Submission:
+## Milestones for the Project:
 1. Extracted features and trained an SVM model on new objects.
 2. Wrote a ROS node and subscribed to `/pr2/world/points` topic.
 This topic contained noisy point cloud data.
 3. Used filtering and RANSAC plane fitting to isolate the objects of interest from the rest of the scene.